voxpupuli/puppet-amanda/CONTRIBUTING.md

 ## Contributing

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+[Contributor Code of Conduct](https://voxpupuli.org/coc/).

 1. Fork the repo.

-2. Create a separate branch for your change.
+1. Create a separate branch for your change.

-2. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate
+1. Run the tests.
+We only take pull requests with passing tests, and documentation.

-3. Add a test for your change.
+1. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, please add a test.

-4. Make the test pass.
+1. Squash your commits down into logical components.
+Make sure to rebase against the current master.

-5. Push the branch to your fork and submit a pull request.
+1. Push the branch to your fork and submit a pull request.

+Please be prepared to repeat some of these steps as our contributors review your code.

 ## Dependencies